tapjs/tsimp/README.md

 required loaders for ESM import support.
 In earlier Node versions, you _must_ use `--loader=tsimp/loader` for ESM support.

-### File Extensions, Module Resolution, etc.

-The same rules for file extensions, module resolution, and everything else apply when using `tsimp` as when using `tsc`.

-That is, if you're running in ESM mode, you may need to write your imports ending in `.js` even though the actual file on disk is `.ts`, because that's how TS does it.

 ## Configuration

 Most configuration is done by looking to the nearest